radio042/BGWC/README.md

 - soap
 - something to dry your hands with

-Let's find out how many toilets in Bulgaria fit this description :)
+Let's find out how many toilets in Bulgaria have all of those combined :)